jaraco/skeleton/index.md

 The features/techniques employed by the skeleton include:

 - PEP 517/518-based build relying on Setuptools as the build tool
-- Setuptools declarative configuration using setup.cfg
+- Setuptools declarative configuration using pyproject.toml
 - tox for running tests
 - A README.rst as reStructuredText with some popular badges, but with Read the Docs badges commented out
 - A CHANGES.rst file intended for publishing release notes about the project